libclang-vim/libclang-vim/README.md

 In all below usages, `{compiler args}` means arguments passed to a compiler. (e.g. `"-std=c++1y"`)

-Unsaved file support means `{filename}` can be in the form of `{real filename}#{temp filename}`, where the previous is compiler should take the path of the first, and the contents of the later file.
+Also, in all below usages, `{filename}` can be in the form of `{real filename}#{temp filename}`, where the previous is compiler should take the path of the first, and the contents of the later file (also known as unsaved file support).
 This can be useful when the temp file is a dump of the editor buffer, and passing the temp file directly to the compiler would not be possible due to relative include paths.

 ### `libclang#version()`